Medic-Decentralized-health-care-system/Medic-frontend/README.md

-## Current Status: Working on removing bugs and adding payment functionality.
+## Current Status: Working on removing bugs.

 # Get started with DeMedic